grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-from-single-zone-with-helm.md

    ```

    These values are actually the default, which means that removing the values `ingester.zoneAwareReplication.enabled` and `rollout_operator.enabled` is also a valid step.

+   This step should also delete the Service and StatefulSet of the old non zone-aware ingesters.
+   In some cases, such as when using Helm from Tanka, you may need to manually prune the old Service and StatefulSet.
+   Otherwise, some of the pods may be scraped multiple times when using the Prometheus operator for metamonitoring.

 1. Upgrade the installation with the `helm` command using your regular command line flags.